-$\rm ICMS^{81}$ on usage alone forces mobile consumers to pay almost 0.3 Real in tax for every Real spent on a phone call.
+ICMS81 on usage alone forces mobile consumers to pay almost 0.3 Real in tax for every Real spent on a phone call.
 Overall, the combination of operator and Teleco has reported that consumer taxation can raise tax on consumers to 43% of the total phone bill.82

 As states are free to set the ICMS, the rate applicable to calls, SMS and data varies from 25% to 35%.
 On average the ICMS rate applicable to mobile telephony is 27%, considerably higher than the standard ICMS usually levied by Brazilian states on other goods services, which averages 17%.
-As such, mobile communications are discriminated against by the government, and the differential taxation rate, an average 10% extra tax compared to other services, can be interpreted as mobile-specific taxation, a "luxury" contribution imposed on mobile consumers.
+As such, telecommunications are discriminated against by the government, and the differential taxation rate, an average 10% extra tax compared to other services, can be interpreted as telecommunications-specific taxation, a "luxury" contribution imposed on consumers.